The mestiza muse

 Hair care is incomplete without attention to the scalp.
 If you have curly hair, a clean, healthy scalp is crucial to maintaining your curls and preventing damage.

-Avoid products that contain harsh chemicals (such as relaxers with lye or bleach with ammonia) and cause damage to the hair shaft and scalp skin.
+Avoid products that contain harsh chemical treatments (such as relaxers with lye or bleach with ammonia) and cause damage to the hair shaft and scalp skin.

 If the scalp is healthy and the follicles have everything they need to function, then there’s a great chance your hair will grow healthy.